 The only thing holding Li back at first was the language barrier.
 Learning formal English in the classroom and learning how to communicate with teammates in the midst of the fast-pace style of game play Shiprock is known for are two different styles of speech.
 Li is getting a crash course in both.

 "At first when I joined the team I couldn't understand the way they talked or what the coach wanted me to do," Li said.
-"When I can't understand I raise my hand and
+"When I can't understand I raise my hand and coach makes sure I understand all his coach stuff."

 During the season the team learned one crucial part to Li's game that has increased his success on the court.
 Li flat-out knows how to play one-on-one basketball.
 If the team can get him the ball at the high post, they don't need to be able to understand him.